Chemistry (CH)

 Note(s): Three hours of lecture-discussion per week.

-CH 332 - Physical Chemistry I with Lab
+CH 332 - Chemical Thermodynamics and Kinetics with Lab

 Credits: 5

-The fundamental principles and concepts of equilibrium thermodynamics including entropy, energy, temperature, heat, work, and chemical potential.
+The fundamental principles and concepts of equilibrium thermodynamics including entropy, energy, temperature, heat, work, and chemical potential, as well as chemical kinetics.
 Applications include chemical reactions, phase changes, environmental science, and biochemical systems.
 Lab experiments provide opportunities for quantitative experimental investigation of thermodynamic systems, including studies of heat exchange, chemical equilibrium, and phase equilibrium.

 Note(s): Three hours of lecture-discussion and four hours of lab per week.

-CH 333 - Physical Chemistry II with Lab
+CH 333 - Quantum Chemistry and Spectroscopy with Lab

 Credits: 5

-The fundamental principles of kinetic theory, reaction kinetics, statistical thermodynamics, chemical application of quantum mechanics, bonding, molecular spectroscopy, and structure.
-Lab and computer based experiments provide an opportunity for quantitative experimental investigation of phenomena such as reaction rates, transport properties, bonding, and spectroscopy.
+The fundamental principles of quantum mechanics and chemical applications, bonding, molecular spectroscopy, and structure, as well as basics of statistical thermodynamics.
+Lab and computer based experiments provide an opportunity for quantitative experimental investigation of phenomena such as bonding, and spectroscopy.

 Note(s): Three hours of lecture-discussion, four hours of lab per week.
 Partially fulfills the writing requirement in the major.